jamesvdinh/Glutamate/README.md

   - Type as many questions as you want (Max 5).
   - To play your deck, select your choice in the list box and click 'Play'.

-Download the 'Flashcard Math Game.exe' file to test the program
+Download the 'Glutamate.exe' file to test the program